-Students become lifelong learners across a variety of subjects, focusing on biblical and theological studies and learning to view and interact with the world through the lens of God’s word.
+The goal of Academic Instruction is to develop intellect and increase the knowledge of God.
+We aim to strengthen students’ understanding of their Christ-centered calling and Biblical interpretation.
+Students become lifelong learners through academic instruction across a variety of subjects, focusing on foundational, biblical, and theological studies and learning to view and interact with the world through the lens of God’s word.

 Want to learn more about being an HC student?
 Sign up for our email series.